golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

 This may happen for example when verification confirms requestor's claim and he's freed from the responsibility of covering computation cost.
 Note that the provider still has to pay Concent for additional verification in that case.

-For each claim for which the disposition says to pay it, Bankster uses SCI to submit an Ethereum transaction to the Ethereum client which then propagates it to the rest of the network.
+If the disposition says to pay the claim, Bankster uses SCI to submit an Ethereum transaction to the Ethereum client which then propagates it to the rest of the network.
 Hopefully the transaction is included in one of the upcoming blocks on the blockchain.
 Bankster updates `DepositClaim` with the transaction ID and starts listening for blockchain events.
 The claim is removed from the database once the transaction actually appears on the blockchain.